drug-design/course/docs/chapters/adme-properties.md

 #### Hard Drugs

-In general, metabolism can be reduced by the incorporation of stable functions (blocking groups) at metabolically vulnerable sites.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/hard-drugs-d7555554'><i class='fa fa-play' aria-hidden='true'></i></button>In general, metabolism can be reduced by the incorporation of stable functions (blocking groups) at metabolically vulnerable sites.
 This approach has been described as the production of "hard" drugs where the goal is to prevent metabolism.
 Enhancing metabolic stability has  proved in many cases to increase bioavailability and decrease the drug elimination rate.
 Many strategies have been used in this type of approach, some examples are illustrated here.
 *[bioavailability]: The percentage of drug that is detected in the systemic circulation after its administration.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer